Kindergarten on a School Site

-This 2-room centre will provide 66 kindergarten places and will open into an outdoor learning and play space.
+This 2-room centre provides 66 kindergarten places and opens into an outdoor learning and play space.

 Having the kindergarten and school together may help local children make a smoother transition into primary school and can also make drop-off time simpler for some families.

 In the 2019–20 Budget, this project shared in $283 million allocated over four years for Three-Year-Old Kindergarten.

 Construction of Meadowglen Primary School Kindergarten is underway.